 I was told that because the loupes are placed directly in front of the eyes, it could make it more difficult to see a computer screen or look directly into the patient’s eyes when talking with them.
 I was anxious about this, as I try to make good eye contact with my patients when speaking to them.

 Also, the head position is entirely different and can take some getting used to.
-The first day I wore them, I had to really concentrate on overcoming the muscle memory I had from wearing my older loupes.
+The first day I wore them, I had to concentrate on overcoming the muscle memory I had from wearing my older loupes.
 But after the first day, it was a piece of cake.

 The declination angle does not exist with the Ergo loupes because you are sitting completely upright, looking straight ahead.
 No head tilting downward at all!